Rutherford County, Tennessee: County Commission

 The Board of County Commissioners, the county legislative body, consists of 21 members elected for four-year terms from single-member districts based on roughly equal populations.

+County Mayor

 The county mayor is the chief executive officer and is elected from the county at-large.

+Assessor of Property

+The Assessor of Property is responsible for the valuation of all property in order that it be taxed by the county commission and mayor to raise funds necessary to operate county government and is elected from the county at-large.

+Rob Mitchell is the current Assessor of Property and has held office since 2012.

 Presidential politics

 Political history

 This area of the state was predominately Democratic following the American Civil War, but the significant minority of African Americans joined the Republican Party.
 The white-dominated state legislature in the 1880s passed four laws that effectively disenfranchised most blacks and many poor whites, particularly due to the requirement of payment of a poll tax in order to register to vote, which reduced the competitiveness of the Republican Party in this part of the state.

 Since the late 20th century, the majority of white conservatives in Rutherford County shifted toward the Republican Party.
 Since this time, the changing demographics of the county has shown a significant increase in minorities; however, this change has resulted in no significant impact to party alignment.
-In recent years the county has favored Republican candidates for local, state, and national elections, although Democrats have improved their performance in elections.
+In recent years, the county has favored Republican candidates for local, state, and national elections.
+Democratic strength is largely concentrated in La Vergne and parts of Murfreesboro itself, with La Vergne having voted Democratic in every recent statewide election except 2022 and Murfreesboro being carried by Phil Bredesen in 2018 and lost by Karl Dean and Joe Biden by single-digit margins in 2018 and 2020 respectively.
+Nonetheless, Rutherford County has no Democratic state legislators due to Republicans splitting Democratic voters in La Vergne and Murfreesboro among all five state House districts assigned to the county, leaving it with no districts Bredesen would've won despite his strength in La Vergne and flip of Murfreesboro.